 Mindfulness is essentially a training for the brain to help people become more at home in their own skin.
 Regular mindfulness practice gently nurtures greater awareness of thoughts and actions, with the aim of less ‘negatives’ and more ‘positives’ featuring in and influencing your life experience.

 Through mindfulness practice you nurture serenity through developing the ability to cultivate stillness in your mind, through learning to intentionally focus in the present rather than be dragged by your mind back to the events of the past or the ‘possibles’ of the future.

 Mindfulness training for the brain is to influence it to do more of what you want it to do, rather than what it wants to do.
 Opening your mind to the wellbeing benefits of mindfulness is one of the most life-enhancing gifts you will ever award yourself.

-There’s many, many, many mindfulness offers out there, particulary at the moment, offering solutions to feelings of anxiety and stress.
-However, you may have already found that it’s very challenging to keep going with regular mediation practice when you don’t really understand what it is you’re supposed to be experiencing from what you’re being asked to do?
+There’s many, many, many mindfulness offers out there, particularly at the moment, offering solutions to feelings of anxiety and stress.
+However, you may have already found that it’s very challenging to keep going with regular meditation practice when you don’t really understand what it is you’re supposed to be experiencing from what you’re being asked to do?

-From my own experience I know that it’s very difficult to establish an effective model for living your life more mindfully without having some input/support from an accredited mindfulness teacher early on in your endeavours.
-If that’s been your experience and you’d like to find out how I could support you to find serenity and sitllness within, then please start a conversation and let’s see what approach is most likely to be helpful for you.
+From my own experience, I know that it’s very difficult to establish an effective model for living your life more mindfully without having some input/support from a Mindfulness Teacher early on in your endeavours.
+If that’s been your experience and you’d like to find out how I could support you to find serenity and stillness within, then please start a conversation and let’s see what approach is most likely to be helpful for you.